Create an Ubuntu Core image¶

 Creating the gadget snap¶

-One major requirement for building an Ubuntu Core image is having a gadget snap.
-Gadget snaps do many things but, for our purposes here, the important functionality is generating a serial number and using that serial number and a pre-shared API key to get credentials from the Serial Vault to authenticate with the Device View store.
+The important functionality in a gadget snap is generating a serial number and using that serial number and a pre-shared API key to get credentials from the Serial Vault to authenticate with the Device View store.
 You can also use the gadget snap to set default configuration values for the system and application snaps.

 To build a custom gadget snap, we start by selecting a suitable candidate from the Canonical supported gadgets.
 For detailed instructions, see here.